rla/phantomjs-dirty/README.md

 # Phantomjs-dirty

 A [dirty](https://github.com/felixge/node-dirty) key-value database clone for PhantomJS and its synchronous CommonJS Filesystem/A IO.
-Database file are fully compatible between implementations.
+Database files are fully compatible between implementations.

 ## Warning